 Not sure what to do in Cappadocia, Turkey?

-Home to the Goreme National Park, Cappadocia is a region dotted with stunning natural wonders.
-From adventurous desert hikes to surreal hot air balloon rides, let us show you the best things to do in Cappadocia, Turkey!
+Home to the Goreme National Park, Cappadocia is a region dotted with stunning natural wonders, unworldly fairy chimneys, and relics of the past.
+From adventurous desert hikes to surreal hot air balloon rides, let us show you the 25+ best things to do in Cappadocia, Turkey!

 1. Discover The Goreme Open-Air Musem

-The Goreme Open-Air Museum is one of the must-sees in Cappadocia.
+The Goreme Open-Air Museum is a must-see in Cappadocia.
 A member of the UNESCO Heritage Site since 1985, the Goreme Open-Air Museum is one of the first three sites in Turkey to earn such an honor.

 The Goreme Open Air Museum features a cluster of rock-carved churches, many of which still contain original frescoes dating back to the Byzantine and Roman periods in the 10th to 12th centuries.
 Though the settlement dates back much older, it is the monastic settlements during those periods that earned the museum’s fame today.